Mountain Gorilla Tours

 How different is gorilla trekking from gorilla habituation?

 Gorilla habituation experience only takes place in regions that have mountain gorillas under habituation and as of now, its only in Rushaga where new gorilla groups of Bikingi and Bushaho are under habituation.

 What is the minimum age for Gorilla Habituation Experience?

 Nkuringo Safaris helps many of our visitors to obtain permits for either the Nkuringo, Bushasho, Nshongi, MIshaya, Bweza Kahungye or Busingye groups on the south side of Bwindi Impenetrable Forest or Gorilla groups on the Buhoma sector of Bwindi where availability exists.
+We also process, on your behalf, your Rwanda gorilla permit.
 Contact us should you require this service.

-|Non- Resident||East African Resident||East African Citizen|
+|Country/Authority||Non- Resident||East African Resident||East African Citizen|

 - No persons under 15 years of age may trek Gorillas

 - Gorilla tracking begins at 08.30.
 Arrive at least 15 mins prior to this for registration.

 - Rates do include park fee, guide fee a certificate of trekking and community levy.